Kafva/z7/README.md

 # z7
 Gzip implementation written in Zig, compatible with Zig version 0.14.0.
-Disclaimer: this is not a super optimized Gzip implementation, it works but don't expect it to be fast.
+Disclaimer: this is not an optimized Gzip implementation, it works but don't expect it to be fast.

 ```bash